 What is the earth element?

-I heard that the groundhog saw his shadow this year, which means 6 more weeks of winter.
-You would never know it though, where I live: here in California, it seems that spring has already sprung!
-Even so, the days are still sort of short and we still have weeks before spring and months before summer.
+Whether or not the groundhog sees his shadow this year, winter is alive and well.
+The days are still sort of short and we still have weeks before spring and months before summer.
 Winter is still here in the northern hemisphere, and it is a great opportunity to practice with the qualities of the earth element in mind.
 We might not be able to do Snowga in Coastal California, but we can take barefoot walks on the beach and experience the earth element as we feel the sand on our soles.

 Yes, sand is part of the earth element, which takes many forms.
 Before you talk about the qualities – patience, stability, heaviness, slow, dark – see if your yogis know what you mean when you mention the earth element.
 If they don’t know, you can give them an example: earth, like soil in the garden.
 What are some other forms of earth in nature?
 Mountains, sand on the beach, and rocks are some.
 You might mention briefly the other elements: water, air, fire (and some traditions consider space an element, while others include wood).
 I like to stick to a simple scheme of four elements.
 Give them an overview: what is water like?
 Flowing, wet?
 What is fire like?
 Hot, bright?
 What about earth?

 I tend to think of earth as low and slow.
-I also think of it as solid (except when it is lava, but then lava might be considered a mixture of earth, water, and fire.
-Then it becomes solid and here’s a moment where kids can learn that lava makes earth).
-This begs to be explored through an earth salutation!
+I also think of it as solid (except when it is lava, but then lava might be considered a mixture of earth, water and fire.
+Then it becomes solid (here’s a moment where kids can learn that lava makes earth).
+This begs to be explored through an Earth Salutation!

-Begin in CHILD pose, which we can refer to as SEED pose here to stick with the theme.
+Begin in CHILD’S pose, which we can refer to as SEED pose here to stick with the theme.
 Imagine you are a SEED waiting in the dark earth to sprout.
-Inhale, lift up your bottom and raise arms up toward the sky in SPROUT pose.
+Inhale, lift up your bottom and raise arms up toward the sky in SPROUT pose (child’s pose reaching toward the ceiling).
 Exhale, slide hands forward and slither into COBRA; stay for an inhale, then exhale, roll over onto your back and bring knees to chest.
-Inhale, stretch out into TWIG pose and exhale, roll back over onto your mat.
+Inhale, stretch out into TWIG pose (extend arms and legs long) and exhale, roll back over onto your mat.
 Inhale, SPHINX pose; exhale SEED.
 Inhale, sit up into FLOWER.
-Please feel free to modify to suit your little yogis!
+Please feel free to modify to suit your little yogis.